andrewrm98/Express-Backend-Example/README.md

+# What is this
+This is a Node & Express backend API setup with Docker for containerization.

 ## Getting started

 To make it easy for you to get started with GitLab, here's a list of recommended next steps.